bgamari/ghc-wiki-import/emacs.md

-**Description**: IF you place cursor at the beginning of line, the default behaviour of C-k is to fill all text until newline, but not the newline itself.
+**Description**: IF you place cursor at the beginning of line, the default behaviour of C-k is to kill all text until newline, but not the newline itself.
 You need to type C-k again to remove that newline.
 This setting allows to avoid typing `C-k` twice by killing all text until the newline and newline itself (but only when cursor is placed at the beginning of a line).